mulain/42_inception_of_things/p2/README.md

 This abstracts away Pod IPs and allows Pods to scale dynamically.

+### ⁉️ What name or label has to match between service.yaml, deployment.yaml and ingress.yaml?

+The conf files of app1 show what has to match.
+If it doesn't match there, it doesn't have to.
+If it does match, it must.
+Compare service, deployment and ingress!

 ## 🚀 Getting Started

 To start the cluster and deploy the apps: